seyko1/exercises-p5js/README.md

 # exercises-p5js

-some exercices to learn graphic programming concepts using p5js library
+Some exercices to learn graphic programming concepts using p5js library.